Samuel-Aborah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Changing the owner of file 'hello' to user 'betty'

 Task 5.
 Empty!
 (4-empty)
 Create an empty file 'hello'

+Task 6.
+Execute (5-execute)
+Add executive permission to the owner of file 'Hello'